Ferdinand II, Holy Roman Emperor: Uskok War and royal elections

 Matthias fell seriously ill in late April 1617.
 Ignoring Klesl's advice, he convoked the Diet of Bohemia to secure Ferdinand's succession.
 He announced that his two brothers had abdicated in favor of Ferdinand, but the majority of the Bohemian delegates denied the Habsburgs' hereditary right to Bohemia.
 After some negotiations, all delegates but two noblemen and two burghers agreed to "accept" Ferdinand as king on 6 June.
 Ferdinand promised to respect the Letter of Majesty—a royal diploma that guaranteed religious freedom in the Lands of the Bohemian Crown—only after consulting with the local Jesuits.
 He was crowned king in the St. Vitus Cathedral on 29 June.
 Ten regents (seven Catholics and three Protestants) were appointed and they established a censor office in Prague.

 Ferdinand and Matthias met with the Lutheran John George I, Elector of Saxony in Dresden who promised to support Ferdinand at the imperial elections.
-John George also agreed to convince the two other Protestant electors, Frederick V of the Palatinate and John Sigismund of Brandenburg, to vote for Ferdinand.
+John George also agreed to convince the two other Protestant electors, Frederick V of the Palatinate and John Sigismund, Elector of Brandenburg, to vote for Ferdinand.
 Ferdinand hired new troops against the Venetians and volunteers also joined his army.
 The Catholic Bohemian nobleman, Albrecht von Wallenstein, recruited 260 soldiers at his own expense.
 The Venetians abandoned the siege of Gradisca on 22 September, but peace was restored only in early 1618, after Ferdinand agreed to resettle the Uskoks from the coastline and ordered the destruction of their ships.
 The Venetians abandoned the territories that they had occupied in Istria and a permanent Austrian garrison was placed at Senj.

 Matthias convoked the Diet of Hungary to Pressburg (now Bratislava in Slovakia) in early 1618.
 After the Hungarian delegates achieved the appointment of a new palatine (or royal lieutenant) and the confirmation of the Estates' privileges, they proclaimed Ferdinand king on 16 May 1618.
 He appointed the Catholic magnate, Zsigmond Forgách, as the new palatine.